MicrosoftDocs/fabric-docs/docs/governance/metadata-scanning-overview.md

 * [WorkspaceScanResult](/rest/api/power-bi/admin/workspace-info-get-scan-result)

 > [!IMPORTANT]
 > The app you develop for scanning can authenticate by using either a standard delegated admin access token or a service principal.
 The two authentication paths are mutually exclusive. **When running under a service principal, there must be no Power BI admin-consent-required permissions set on your app**.
-For more information, see [Enable service principal authentication for read-only admin APIs](../admin/metadata-scanning-enable-read-only-apis.md).
+For more information, see [Enable service principal authentication for admin APIs](../admin/enable-service-principal-admin-apis.md).

 ## Basic flow

 * **Set up metadata scanning in the organization**: Before metadata scanning can be run, a Fabric admin needs to set it up in your organization.
 Fabric admins should see [Set up metadata scanning](../admin/metadata-scanning-setup.md).

 * **Enable service principal authentication for admin read-only APIs**.
 Service principal is an authentication method that can be used to let a Microsoft Entra application access Microsoft Fabric content and APIs.
-See [Enable service principal authentication for admin read-only APIs](../admin/metadata-scanning-enable-read-only-apis.md).
+See [Enable service principal authentication for admin APIs](../admin/enable-service-principal-admin-apis.md).

 * **Run metadata scanning**: See [Run metadata scanning](./metadata-scanning-run.md) for a walkthrough that demonstrates a how to run a scan.